-The Department of Environment and Natural Resources is committed to improving and maintaining solid waste disposal and recycling capabilities throughout the state.
+The Department of Agriculture and Natural Resources is committed to improving and maintaining solid waste disposal and recycling capabilities throughout the state.
 Grants and low-interest loans, offered through the Board of Water and Natural Resources, are available for these purposes.

 Funding for solid waste disposal and recycling projects is provided primarily through the Solid Waste Management program.
 Solid waste disposal projects with groundwater protection features can receive loans through the Clean Water State Revolving Fund program as a nonpoint source project.
 Applicants for projects that involve construction of a solid waste disposal cell and are requesting funding of $500,000 or more should expect to receive some portion of funding as a loan from the Clean Water SRF program.
 Applicants meeting those criteria must satisfy certain requirements associated with the Clean Water SRF program and be included on the State Water Facilities Plan portion of the State Water Plan.

 State Water Facilities Plan applications must be postmarked or received by the Department of Agriculture and Natural Resources on or before the first day of October.
 Applications for amendment onto the State Water Facilities Plan are considered on a quarterly basis and must be postmarked or received by the department on or before the first day of February, May and August.
 A preliminary engineering report must accompany the application.

 Eligible applicants include individuals, partnerships, limited liability companies, corporations, counties, cooperatives, municipalities, regional or state-wide planning agencies, federally recognized Indian tribes or special purpose districts that have the authority to construct or operate solid waste, waste tire or recycling facilities.

 Application Deadlines and Award Dates